 A lot has been written about how horses use breathing to connect and to communicate.
 Horses tend to breathe slower and deeper when they need to either calm themselves or another herd member.
 The question arose: “Could we possibly connect and communicate with horses by regulating our breathing?”

 In my opinion, the answer is a resounding “Yes!”
 Not only can we calm a distressed horse by breathing slowly and deeply, but we can also be calmed ourselves by paying attention to a horse’s breathing pattern and speed when the horse is at ease and at rest.
-The effect is most powerful in the presence of our herd.

 Before we can benefit from such an experience, we must first become aware of our own breathing, an automatic process most of us pay very little attention to on a day-to-day basis.
 Take a minute or two now and observe how quickly or slowly you are breathing.
-Is your breathing low (you are breathing from your belly), or high (you are breathing from your chest)?
+Is your breathing shallow (you are breathing from your belly), or deep (you are breathing from your chest)?
 Is there a pause between your in-breath and your out-breath?
 Do you breathe through your mouth or through your nose?
-It will be easier to determine your breathing speed and pattern if you put one hand on your chest and the other hand under your bellybutton.
+It will be easier to determine your breathing speed and pattern if you put one hand on your chest and the other hand just under your belly button.
 This way you can feel which part of your body mostly moves up and down every time you inhale and exhale.
 Become aware of your breathing in a non-judgemental way – there is no right or wrong way to do this exercise, it is merely about observing what is happening naturally.

 This is probably one of the best mindfulness exercises I know, while doing it you are 100% present in the current moment.

 This is how my guests start each mindfully breathing exercise with my horses.
 I first ask them to become aware of their own breathing, without trying to regulate it in any way.
 They may be breathing slightly faster than normal – if they have never been in the presence of a horse, it is perfectly normal to feel intimidated.